 Now that you've made some scrumptious chicken, you might be wondering how to use it!
 No worries, we got yo' back!

-- Quick and easy BBQ Chicken Wraps are super versatile and a family favorite.
+- Quick and easy barbecue chicken wraps are a family favorite.

 Now go get your cook on!